North Sails NEWS

-For the majority of boats racing the Rolex Sydney to Hobart Ocean Races, the crew size will be between 8-16.
+For the majority of boats racing offshore distance, the crew size will be between 8-16.
 To get the best out of everyone while racing the boat hard around the clock, the skipper or sailing master needs a clear view of each crew member’s skill sets: their strengths and weaknesses, and where they will work best within the team.
 If possible, a good balance of skill sets should be taken into consideration when building the crew.

 Most boats will have a navigator who will remain outside the watch system, in order to manage their own time and be available at critical stages of the race: radio scheds, weather updates, or critical tactical decision time slots.
 Often a skipper or tactician may also stay outside the watch system, ensuring the correct decisions will be made even when the navigator is getting some critical rest.

 It is important to always have a clear strategy for the team on deck to follow, so that rest periods by the navigator do not lead to missed opportunities or mistakes.